Housing Stability and Homelessness

 Homelessness is not a choice – it’s about a lack of choice.
 It’s about not having access to the resources to prevent falling into the current of homelessness, a current so powerful that it cannot be escaped alone.

 The Addiction Supportive Housing (ASH) program is designed to meet the needs of Perth or Huron County individuals who are precariously housed or are homeless.
 It is a therapeutic program for individuals who would benefit from intensive addiction case management and safe, affordable housing.
-Potential participants must be a client of CMHA Huron Perth before a referral to the program will be made.
+Potential participants must be a client of Canadian Mental Health Association (CMHA) Huron Perth Addiction and Mental Health Services before a referral to the program will be made.

 1-888-261-9350